felipebpassos/felipebpassos/README.md

 # Hello, I'm Felipe Passos 👋

-I am a passionate fullstack developer with experience in building innovative and efficient solutions.
-I thrive on technical challenges and enjoy working on projects that make a positive impact.

-## 🚀 About Me

 As a fullstack developer, I work with a wide range of technologies and tools to build and optimize applications and systems.
 My experience includes:

 - **Mobile Development**: Creating robust and responsive mobile apps using React Native.